Derive Macro GodotClass

 for more information and further customization.

-This is very similar to GDScript’s @tool
+This behaves similarly to GDScript’s @tool

 feature.